IDC87/push_swap_leak_tester/README.md

 # push_swap_leak_tester
 a very basic push_swap tester.
-Mostly for checking leaks in all scenarios
+Mostly for checking leaks in all common scenarios

 I made it for myself but got carried away and decided to create something more apealing.